lassade/c2z/README.md

 ## Notes

-- No need of `extern C` functions
+- Avoid glue C code
 - Manual adjustments are required
 - Not all transpiled code should compile, but all code that does compile should work
-- Meant to work libraries that follow the *C with classes* coding style
+- Meant to work with libraries that follow the *C with classes* coding style

 ## Todo

 - auto resolve naming conflics by adding a counter at the end of the function name
 - handle typedefs of named structs
-- unnamed enumdecl in typedef
 - parse fn ptr function pointers should be decorated with `callconv(.C)`
+- auto bitfield enumerations
 - write opaques if they didn't get defined at the end of the file
+- static methods inside classes
 - use `@compileError` for objects that couldn't be transpiled
-- static methods inside classes
-- peform layout validation
-- multiple inheritance
+- zig side inheritance
+- write layout tests

 test with: other libraries from: https://github.com/godotengine/godot/tree/master/modules
 - SDL2